-The genotypes for pedigree A are well estimated (Figure 1).
+The genotypes for pedigree A are well estimated (Fig. 1).
 The test statistics obtained for the 1000 analyses of pedigree A are plotted against the approximate degrees of freedom, for both IDGS and LJDGS.
 The test statistics show chance deviations from expectation.
 Although the distributions of test statistics are similar for the two methods, there appear to be fewer extreme test statistics for LJDGS.

-However, with large complex pedigrees LJDGS performs much better than IDGS (Table 2).
-Of the 10,000 samples, the number accepted is far higher with LJDGS than IDGS, and this is reflected in the much higher effective number of samples for LJDGS.
-The effective number of samples for IDGS is so low that genotypic probability estimates would be expected to be of very low accuracy while with LJDGS one would expect reasonable estimates.
+With large complex pedigrees LJDGS performs much better than IDGS (Table 2).
+Of the 9000 samples, the number accepted is far higher with LJDGS than IDGS, and this is reflected in the much higher effective number of samples for LJDGS.
+The effective number of samples for IDGS is so low that genotypic probability estimates would be expected to be of very low accuracy, while with LJDGS one would expect reasonable estimates.
 However, for LJDGS samples are not independent, so it is possible that the effective number of samples is an overestimate.

-The measures of mixing, while of dubious value, indicate that LJDGS shows better mixing than IDGS.
-The first measure of mixing, symmetry in the base individuals, provides no evidence of mixing problems with LJDGS.
+Most of the measures of mixing indicate that LJDGS shows better mixing than IDGS.
+The first measure of mixing, symmetry in the base individuals, provides no evidence of mixing problems with LJD-GS.
 However, reasonably high levels of symmetry also occur for IDGS for pedigree B0, despite only 2.5 effective samples, suggesting that base symmetry is not in itself an indicator of good mixing.
 The second measure of mixing, the percentage of genotypes in which at least one zero probability was observed while the maximum probability observed was greater than 0.00, 0.01, 0.05 or 0.10, suggests that mixing has been good with LJDGS for all pedigrees.
-Again however, no problem with mixing has been observed for IDGS for one pedigree, in this case B50.
+Again, however, no problem with mixing has been observed for IDGS for one pedigree, in this case B50.
 This casts some doubt on the worth of this statistic as an indicator of mixing.
-The third measure of mixing, the standard deviations of less than 5 (%) suggest that genotypic probability estimates are accurate to around 5%, which may be acceptable for some applications.
-A relatively small percentage of genotypic probabilities had standard deviations above 5 (%), especially for pedigrees B25 and B50.
+The third measure of mixing, the standard deviation of genotype probabilities across replicates, suggests that LJDGS mixes better than IDGS.
+Standard deviations of less than 5% suggest that genotypic probability estimates are accurate to around 5%, which may be acceptable for some applications.
+A relatively small percentage of genotypic probabilities had standard deviations above 5%, especially for pedigrees B25 and B50.